 Then some of these so-called bisexuals will get all indignant when you call them gay.
 “I am not gay, I am bisexual!” they’ll say.
 But, my dear, you still are gay.
 In my opinion, bisexuals are just special types of gays, just like sapphists and transsexuals are special types of gays.
 If one is not exclusively and strictly heterosexual, then they fall under some category of gay identity.
 You know, it’s not always about the physical act of sex anyway.
 Sexuality is a state of mind.
 I think, therefore, I am, not necessarily what I do.
 I knew this guy at college who admitted to me that he often dreamed and fantasized about other men, although he claimed not to have acted upon it…yet.
 So he didn’t consider himself gay because he hadn’t had same-sex.

 One can be a lifetime celibate and still be gay or straight.
 I have friends who are as gay as I am; they just don’t have sex anymore.
 Being gay brings with it a certain sensibility and mentality which goes beyond the physical sex act.
 There are your virgin teens and even those older, who think that they might be gay, and their parents will tell them, “How do you know if you haven’t had sex yet?”
+Then how does he know if he is straight, if he hasn’t had sex yet?
 But that’s just it.
 If someone has gay feelings and thoughts but has not yet done anything about it, then they probably are gay.
 I always did like girls growing up, but I never considered that I might be straight because I didn’t desire to have sex with any of them.
 I always preferred boys.

 During my travels I have encountered certain individuals (some quite unattractive, I might add) who claimed to be bisexual.
 (What, do they have sex only twice a year?)
 But I interpret that as their being so desperate for love and sex that they will do it with anybody who will have them, male or female!
 In their situation, they feel that they can’t be too choosy.
 You know, first come, first served.
 It at least broadens their options.